Logo

 Could a learning disability or dyslexia be the reason?

 Kids with dyslexia or other learning issues use more brain energy to process, so they look inattentive when they’re simply exhausted.
-Support them by:
+That mental fatigue often gets mistaken for lack of effort.

 • Using structured literacy programs.